|

 His career was lost to the expanding universe

-of college football:
+of college football, Boston College:

 Dobie coached at